steadfastengineering/bluetooth-jammer/README.md

 - Flipper Zero
 - NRF24 2.4Ghz transceiver for Flipper Zero
     - Must fit Flipper Zero GPIO pin out
-    - Can be be purchased to fit the FZ pinout, or can be soldered to FZ board, or use jumper wires etc.
+    - Can be be purchased to fit the FZ pinout, or can be soldered to compatible GPIO FZ board, or use jumper wires, etc.

 ![Jammer Bench Test](images/jammer_bench_test_glitch_edit.jpg)